LBess/LBess.github.io/README.md

 ### Building and Deploying

 * The website can be built and run locally via `hugo server`
-* Before pushing changes, run `hugo -D` to build and save the changes in `docs/`, otherwise the Github-page won't be updated.
+* If not using Github actions to build, run `hugo -D` to build and save the changes in `docs/`, otherwise the Github-page won't be updated.